 In January 2008, the EPA requested information from various parties, including PGE, concerning properties in or near the segment of the river being examined in the RI/FS, as well as several miles beyond that 5.7 mile segment.
-Subsequently, the EPA has listed 27 additional PRPs.
+Subsequently, the EPA has listed additional PRPs, which now number over one hundred.

-The EPA will determine the boundaries of the site at the conclusion of the RI/FS in a Record of Decision that the EPA expects to issue in 2012, in which it will document its findings and select a preferred cleanup alternative.
+The EPA will determine the boundaries of the site at the conclusion of the RI/FS in a Record of Decision in which it will document its findings and select a preferred cleanup alternative.
+The EPA expects to issue the Record of Decision in 2012.

 Sufficient information is currently not available to determine the total cost of any required investigation or remediation of the Portland Harbor site or the liability of PRPs, including PGE.
 Management cannot predict the ultimate outcome of this matter.
-However, management believes that the outcome will not have a material adverse impact on the financial condition of the Company, but may have a material adverse impact on PGE's results of operations and cash flows in future reporting periods.
+Management believes that the outcome will not have a material adverse impact on the financial condition of the Company, but may have a material adverse impact on PGE's results of operations and cash flows in future reporting periods.

-Harbor Oil
+Investigation of Harbor Oil